eagarslabaxd/Binance-Alpha-Bot/README.md

 **Binance Alpha Bot** is completely free to use.
 No payments, no hidden fees — just download and start automating.
+Binance Alpha Bot – your ultimate airdrop farming tool.

+Effortlessly farm Binance points across hundreds of accounts in parallel.
+Designed for speed, scale, and stealth, this bot automates tasks, rotates proxies, mimics human behavior, and maximizes your airdrop eligibility — all while keeping costs ultra-low.

+🚀 Multi-account farming

+🧠 Smart session & fingerprint spoofing

+🔄 Proxy & wallet rotation

+💰 Cheap, fast, and highly efficient

+🪂 Optimized for the Binance Points Airdrop system

+Get ahead of the crowd.
+Automate everything.
+Earn more.
 ---

 ## 📘 Guides